toniov/es-builder/README.md

 - No production dependencies
 - Chainable methods
-- `build()` method returns each time a copy of the object so it can be safely passed to foreign code
+- `built` getter method returns each time a copy of the object so it can be safely passed to foreign code

 # Usage